The Google search engine results pages (SERPs) continue to get more complex and visual with hundreds of new SERP features.

 Generic Google searches are mapped to concepts.
 For example, the keyword "capris" is mapped to "Department Stores" listings, as we see below.

-Or, similarly, "rental apartments" is mapped to "Apartment Building" listings.
+Or, similarly, the term "rental apartments" is mapped to "Apartment Building" listings.

 When triggered, the distribution is either position 1 or in the center of the SERPs.